Speaker: Michel Gadbois

 In complex discrete manufacturing, 30 percent of all mistakes are paperwork mistakes.
 It might not seem like a major undertaking to change the paperwork, but if you discover an incorrect serial number or a missing field, signature, or rubber stamp, you must assume the work was not completed or verified, or that an incorrect part number or no number at all has been assigned.
 The entire assembly must be torn down, re-inspected, rebuilt, and re-stamped.

-Even though 30 percent of mistakes relate to paperwork, the cost of correcting them is 70 to 80 percent, which is equal to having drilled a hole through a part that should not have been drilled.
-Solumina puts variation into an environment where users can see it, control it, and make sure it progresses in the intended way.
+Even though 30 percent of mistakes are related to paperwork, the cost of correcting them is 70 to 80 percent, which is equal to having drilled a hole through a part that should not have been drilled.
+Solumina puts variation into an environment where users can see it, control it, and make sure it progresses the intended way.

 Complex discrete manufacturing takes time, but manufacturers can make sure that all of the interlocking changes, variations, and customer whims are accounted for in a structured environment that yields to a precise expectation at the end of every day.
 Visibility and control are critical.